gus-tavo01/game-api/readme.md

   - update
   - delete
 - Define service layer flow
-  - define service response
-  - handle repository exceptions/errors
+  - how to handle and consume validator
 - Define and create a validator
   - common string validations
   - common number validations
   - generate fields array containing non passed validations
-- Define how dependencies are resolved
+- Define how dependencies are resolved (at router?)
 - Define a mapper? tbd
 - Define DB entities